-Jo’s educational background has taken her from a National Diploma in Horse Management at Warwickshire College to BSc (Hons) Equine Science at Hartpury University, MSc in Coaching Science to currently studying for PhD in Risk Management at University of Gloucestershire.
+Jo’s educational background has taken her from a National Diploma in Horse Management at Warwickshire College to BSc (Hons) Equine Science at Hartpury University, MSc in Coaching Science to being awarded a Professional Doctorate in Sport and Exercise (PDSE) by University of Gloucestershire.
 You can read more about her research here.

 Her other achievements include Eventing to intermediate level, Showjumping at Foxhunter and Dressage at Medium Level.

 Jo was awarded Fellowship of British Horse Society and is now eager to assist others in their journey through the BHS career pathways.
 Jo’s passion for horses means that she wants to encourage others to develop a successful relationship with their horse and succeed, whether that is through an equine career or as a leisure pursuit.

 Jo is also a British Eventing Coach, British Dressage Judge and an Assessor for the British Horse Society.
 Jo currently divides her time between Consultancy and Education carried out at Hartpury University, which is one of the UK’s leading equine educational establishments and has a reputation of international excellence.

 The rest of Jo’s time is spent delivering excellent online training helping with all aspects of horse training management and behaviour to include competition and industry assessments both ridden, theoretical, practical and ground work.